Watch Jennifer Lopez's First-Ever Golden Globes Interview With E!

 by Elyse Dupre | Tue., Dec.
 31, 2019 3:00 AM

-It's been more than two decades since Jennifer Lopez received a Golden Globe nomination.
+It had been more than two decades since Jennifer Lopez received a Golden Globe nomination.

 Her first nod came in 1998.
 Lopez was nominated in the Best Performance by an Actress in a Motion Picture (Musical or Comedy) category for her role in Selena.
 She made history with the performance, too.
 According to Variety, Lopez became the first Latina actress to earn $1 million for a movie role.